Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

     Loaded Dracula, length=883114 characters

-The next cell tidies up the book's data by removing characters that are not alpha-numeric.

-It then splits the text up into an array of sentences.
+The next cell tidies up the book's data by removing characters that are not alpha-numeric and splits the text up into an array of sentences.

 ```julia